ungureanuvladvictor/BBBlfs/README.md

-How to build the binary blobs
+How to build the binary blobs - instructions for Linux
 --------------------------------

 The full system works as follow: